 Step away from the traditional cold Northern Hemisphere Christmas and enjoy a unique once in a lifetime summer Christmas experience in Australia.

-Whether you choose to celebrate Christmas in Melbourne or in a remote location one thing is for sure.
-It’ll be a unique Christmas experience to remember.
+Whether you choose to celebrate Christmas in Melbourne or in a remote location (think Far North Queensland – check out this Ultimate Great Barrier Reef guide for some inspo) one thing is for sure – It’ll be a unique Christmas experience to remember!